Frequently Asked Questions

 What Else Should We Know?

-The UO Athletics Department is one of only a handful of programs in the U.S. that is self-sufficient, receiving no funding from tuition or any state general funds and, in fact, pays an overhead assessment of over $4 million per year to the university.
+The UO Athletics Department is one of only a handful of programs in the U.S. that is self-sufficient, receiving no funding from tuition or any state general operating funds and, in fact, pays an overhead assessment of more than $4 million per year to the university.
 They also cover the full cost of all scholarships for student athletes.
-Athletic Department revenues and expenditures equal each other and do not generate a surplus.
+Athletic Department revenues and expenditures equal each other and do not generate a surplus